LoriXin/U.S.AirlineSentimentAnalysis/README.md

-# Airline Sentiment Classification with BERT and Deep Learning Models
+# U.S. Airline Sentiment Classification with BERT and Deep Learning Models

 This repository contains the full implementation of a capstone research project focused on sentiment analysis of U.S. airline tweets using both traditional and transformer-based models.